Lock Visual Style Across a Series of AI Images

 Common mistakes

-• Trying to lock style with words only — pair the prompt with a reference image where the tool supports it (Midjourney sref/cref, Nano Banana style ref, Flux IP-Adapter, Seedream style transfer)
+• Trying to lock style with words only — pair the prompt with a reference image where the tool supports it (Midjourney --sref/--oref, Nano Banana Pro reference upload, FLUX.1 Kontext image input, Seedream style transfer)

-• Asking for “consistent style” without naming the 3 levers — lighting, palette, composition are the levers; without specifying them, you’re hoping the model picks the same instinct every time, and it won’t
+• Asking for “consistent style” without naming the 3 levers — lighting, palette, composition are the levers; without specifying them you are hoping the model picks the same instinct every time, and it will not

-• Generating one image per subject — you need 3 minimum and a human curate step; single-render workflows produce drift you only see when all 6 are side-by-side
+• Generating one image per subject — you need 3 minimum and a human curate step; single-render workflows produce drift you only see when all 6 sit side by side

-• Switching models mid-series — Midjourney v6 to v7, or Midjourney to Flux, will produce visibly different styles regardless of prompts; lock the model at the start
+• Switching models mid-series — Midjourney V6 to V7, or Midjourney to FLUX, produces visibly different styles regardless of prompts; lock the model at the start

 • Using adjectives instead of quantified specifics — “soft pastel” is interpretive; “sage #B3C7B0 + cream #F5EFE2” is enforceable

-• Forgetting the forbidden-elements list — every series has 1-2 things that must never appear (text, faces, competitor product cameos); if you don’t list them, they’ll appear
+• Forgetting the forbidden-elements list — every series has 1-2 things that must never appear (text, faces, competitor product cameos); if you don’t list them, they appear

-• Letting the master prompt grow over 60 words — model attention degrades; tighten or split into a base prompt + per-subject additions
+• Letting the master prompt grow past 60 words — model attention degrades; tighten or split into a base prompt plus per-subject additions

-• Not rendering a stress-test subject early — if subject 1 is “tree” and subject 6 is “spreadsheet,” render subject 6 second to see whether the style breaks on an unusual subject, then adjust before you’ve burned 4 generations
+• Not rendering a stress-test subject early — if subject 1 is “tree” and subject 6 is “spreadsheet,” render subject 6 second to see whether the style breaks on an unusual subject, then adjust before you have burned 4 generations

 FAQ

-• Should I add a seed number?: For Midjourney, yes — when the rest of the prompt is locked.
+• Should I add a seed number?: On Midjourney, yes — when the rest of the prompt is locked.
 Seeds let you tweak word-level prompts without losing composition.
-Locked seed across the series gives compositional consistency; unique seed per subject gives variation.
+A locked seed across the series gives compositional consistency; a unique seed per subject gives variation.
 Choose based on whether you want the series to feel “uniform” (locked) or “related but varied” (unique).

-• How do I keep style across model version upgrades mid-project?: Don’t.
-Lock the model at the start of the series and finish before upgrading.
-If you must upgrade mid-series, plan to regenerate all prior images on the new version, not just the new ones.
+• How do I keep style across a model-version upgrade mid-project?: Don’t.
+Lock the model and version at the start of the series and finish before upgrading.
+If you must upgrade mid-series, plan to regenerate all prior images on the new version, not just the new ones — Midjourney’s style codes alone shifted enough between versions to break a series.

 • The model keeps producing different palettes — what changes?: Add: “Palette is the highest-priority lever.
 Use the exact hex codes I specified.
 If the rendered image doesn’t visibly match all 4 hex anchors, reject and re-render.
 Treat palette as a constraint, not a suggestion.”